On the origin of the peak of the sound velocity for isospin imbalanced strongly interacting matter: Lineal Sigma Model with Quarks

-which reflects the partial conservation of axial current, can be used to ensure that both counter-terms are in fact equal.
+We work in the $\overline{\mbox{MS}}$ scheme and carry out the renormalization procedure in two steps.
+First, we set $\Delta=0$ to find the counter-terms in the chirally broken symmetry, isospin symmetric phase.
+This is accomplished by adding the tree and vacuum pieces of the effective potential and imposing the stability conditions which require that, along the $v$-direction, the position of the minimum of the tree-level potential is not changed with the addition of the vacuum pieces, neither the curvature at the minimum, which is given by the vacuum sigma mass.
+The Ward-Takahashi identity which reflects the partial conservation of axial current, can be used to ensure that both counter-terms are in fact equal.
 Next, we allow $\Delta\neq 0$.
 In this phase, there is an extra divergence proportional to $\Delta^2$ that needs to be cured by the addition of a counter-term.
 To fix this counter-term, we require that the second derivative in the $\Delta$-direction vanishes.
 This condition is equivalent to requiring the vanishing of the mass of a boson excitation, and thus that for $\Delta\neq 0$ the system contains the Goldstone mode.
 The calculation of the matter pieces needs to be carried out numerically.
 In order to ensure that these contributions produce a continuous $\Delta$ condensate at the interface $\mu_I=m_\pi$, a finite constant part needs to be added to the counter-term that renormalizes the $\Delta^2$ divergence.

 For each value of $\mu_I\geq m_\pi$, the solution $\Delta_1$ needs to be enforced for the system to be in the Goldstone mode.
 The second relation that is needed to determine both condensates as functions of $\mu_I$ is obtained finding the value of $v$ that minimizes the renormalized one-loop effective potential.
 With these solutions for the condensates at hand, we compute the normalized pressure as